gendestus/SynthAssistant/README.md

 ### Usage
 1. Clone the repo
 2. Set a new environment variable for the OpenAI api key with the name OPENAI_API_KEY
-3. `pip install -r requriments.txt`
+3. `pip install -r requirments.txt`
 4. Import `SynthAssistant` into your python project

 Example